Optimal Approximation Rate of ReLU Networks in terms of Width and Depth: Proof of Theorem

 \subsection{Construction of final network}

 We will discuss the construction of the final network approximating the target function with the same setting as in Section~\ref{sec:keyIdea}.
-There are two main parts: 1) Construct the final network architecture based on Proposition~\ref{prop:stepFunc} and \ref{prop:pointFitting}; 2) Implement the network architectures in Proposition~\ref{prop:stepFunc} and \ref{prop:pointFitting}.
+There are two main parts: 1) Construct the final network architecture based on Propositions~\ref{prop:stepFunc} and \ref{prop:pointFitting}; 2) Implement the network architectures in Propositions~\ref{prop:stepFunc} and \ref{prop:pointFitting}.